Tao Yong

 Tao Yong (陶勇; 21 January 1913 - 21 January 1967) was a Chinese military leader.
-He served as Deputy Commander of the People's Liberation Army Navy (PLAN) and Lieutenant General of the People's Liberation Army.
+He served as Deputy Commander of the People's Liberation Army Navy (PLAN) and Vice Admiral of the People's Liberation Army Navy.

 Early life

 Tao Yong, originally Zhang Daoyong (张道庸), was born into a peasant family in Huoqiu County, Anhui Province on 21 January 1913.

 Career

 First Chinese Civil War

 In February 1929, Zhang joined Communist Youth League and in April, he went to Shangcheng County, Henan Province to join the guerrillas.
 He was appointed commander of the company of Division 32 of the Eleventh Red Army.
 In 1931, Zhang was appointed leader of the security team of the security bureau in the Hubei, Henan and Anhui Areas.
 In June Zhang was appointed commander of the second company and deputy commander of the first battalion of Division 35, Regiment 35.
 In May 1932, Zhang joined the Chinese Communist Party and attended many anti-encirclement campaigns in the Eyuwan Soviet Area.

 Zhang followed the Fourth Red Army marching west and arrived in the Sichang area, after which, he was appointed commander of the Second Battalion, Regiment 28, Division 10.
 Zhang led his battalion through many battles in the Chuangshan Soviet Area.
 In 1935, Zhang joined the Long March and was appointed commander of the Training Regiment of the Ninth Red Army.
 In September 1936, Zhang followed the headquarters of the Fourth Red Army and crossed the Yellow River as a member of the West-Road Army.
 In March 1937, after the failure of the West-Road Army, Zhang was arrested.
 The Central Committee rescued Zhang and helped him get back to Yan'an to study at the Military and Political University of Resistance Against Japan.